COVID-19 vaccines offer families hope that everyday life, including school, can get back to normal.

 At school, mark hallways and stairs with one-way arrows on the floor to cut down on crowding in the halls.
 Assign lockers by group or eliminate use of lockers.

-In addition to having plans in place to keep students safe, there are other factors that school communities need to address:
+In addition to safety plans, there are other factors that school communities need to address:

 Students with disabilities.
-The impact of schools being closed may have been greater for students with disabilities.
+School reopening plans may have a greater impact on students with disabilities.
 It may be hard to transition back to in-school learning after missing out on instruction time.
 They may have had less access to school-based services such as occupational, physical and

 speech-language therapy or mental health support counseling.
-School should review the needs of each child with an
+Schools should review the needs of each child with an

-Individual Education Program before they return to school, and providing services even if they are done virtually.
+Individualized Education Program (IEP) before they return to school, and provide services even if virtual learning.

 Behavioral health/emotional support.
-Your child's school should anticipate and be prepared to address a wide range of mental health needs of students and staff.
-This includes providing mental health support for any student struggling with
+Your child's school should be prepared to support a wide range of mental health needs during the pandemic.
+This includes recognizing signs of anxiety or distress.
+Students may be

 suicidal thoughts or behavior get needed support.

 School during the COVID-19 pandemic may not feel like normal – at least for a while yet.
-But whatever form school takes, it will require everyone's support to make sure that it is healthy, safe and equitable for students, teachers, staff and families.
+But whatever form school takes, it continues to require everyone's support to make sure that it is healthy, safe and equitable for students, teachers, staff, and families.